aaronblythe/vscode_helpers/README.md

 * rvm_launch.json
 * rvm_chef_launch.json

-Logged issue https://github.com/Microsoft/vscode/issues/11337 to see if these can be more reusable.
+# Usage

 For these to work on a Ruby project you must first run these commands on the project:

-    bundle install –binstubs
+    bundle install –binstubs --path binstubs
     bundle install --path vendor

-A .gitignore is provided for the resultant files, however the `bin/` is likely tricky and may not be what you want.
+A .gitignore is provided for the resultant files.

 A Gemfile is also provided for gems you will need to include for debugging.

+Since vendoring is used, it may be useful to run:

+    bundle clean